All transactions have two steps.

 If you are selling a product that is delivered instantly - this could be a digital service, such as download - you are allowed to do a autocapture.
 Using autocapture means that the transaction is captured as soon as it is authorized.

-Autocapture is controlled per transaction when the payment window is called (see “code snippet” below).
-The value needs to be either 0 (autocapture will NOT be performed) or 1 (autocapture is performed).
+Autocapture is controlled per transaction when the payment window is called.
+The value needs to be either false (autocapture will NOT be performed) or true (autocapture is performed).

 A partial capture means that a transaction can be captured over multiple captures.
 A typical scenario is when a customer creates an order with multiple products, where some products are backordered.